 What was filmed in Charlestown Cornwall?

-Over 100 films and TV show have used Charlestown as a shooting location ever since 1929 with silent movies!
+Over 100 films and TV shows have used Charlestown as a filming location ever since 1929 with silent movies!

-Dr Who fans will not need reminding that this was where Matt Smith landed his Tardis onboard a Pirate Ship in the The Curse of the Black Spot.
+Dr Who fans will not need reminding that this was where Matt Smith landed his Tardis on board a Pirate Ship in The Curse of the Black Spot.

 Charlestown as a Poldark filming location

-Although the series did end in 2019, the story was left very much as an open book.
+Although the series did end in 2019, the story was left very much like an open book.
 Although unlikely, who knows if Poldark series 6 will return to Charlestown and screens in future!

 Things to do in Charlestown Cornwall

-Beyond the film locations of Charlestown, there is plenty of things to do in Charlestown that make this gorgeous harbour worth visiting near St Austell.
+Beyond the film locations of Charlestown, there are plenty of things to do in Charlestown that make this gorgeous harbour worth visiting near St Austell.

-You could spend an afternoon here or a whole day next to the sea, on the beach, strolling along the coastal paths, sip coffee in the cosy cafés or just admire the harbour.
+You could spend an afternoon here or a whole day next to the sea, on the beach, strolling along the coastal paths, sipping coffee in the cosy cafés or just admire the harbour.